Aceinna/docs_ins1000/user_outline.rst

 In the “IMU” tab (shown in Figure 12), the user can do the followings :

 - Specify the matrix for the transformation from the IMU frame to the user body frame.
+Please refer to the detailed  `Transformation Matrix <ref_outline.html#the-imu-frame-and-the-body-frame>`_ in reference manual.

 - Check the current transformation matrix of the system with the [Query IMU matrix] button.

 .. figure:: media/rover/IMU_configuration_tab.png